Auburn University staffers engineer supply drive for EAMC

-The Auburn University Samuel Ginn College of Engineering is getting creative in donating vital personal protective equipment and other supplies to East Alabama Medical Center to aid in the local effort to stop the spread of COVID-19.
+Auburn University’s Samuel Ginn College of Engineering is getting creative in donating vital personal protective equipment and other supplies to East Alabama Medical Center to aid in the local effort to stop the spread of COVID-19.

 The donations include 10 gallons of hand sanitizer mixed by the Department of Chemical Engineering, and 400 3D-printed protective face shields.